 Early on, I met a family whose business included buying vintage beads and jewelry in New York City and selling at trade shows around the country, and I worked for them during the summers.
 I accompanied them on buying trips to long forgotten and untouched warehouse basements, full of vintage gems and jewelry components, in Manhattan's fashion district.
 On these trips, I learned the history of vintage beads and was able to purchase collections of Swarovski crystals, Czechoslovakian glass pendants, and French-glass beads from the 1890s.
 This experience solidified my passion for jewelry.

 I love jewelry: I dream jewelry.
-Antique and vintage pieces first caught my attention, and I will always have an appreciation for their timeless beauty.
-Incorporating vintage components in my work adds depth of character.
+Antique and vintage jewelry first caught my attention, and I will always have an appreciation for their timeless beauty.
 When creating each of my pieces, I like to let the components dictate the design.
-I am drawn to clean lines, simple shapes, color and gemstones.
-These elements — highlighted by intricate twists of fine-gague gold and silver wire along with shape and color-balance, are a signature element in all of my collections.
+As I appreciate many styles of jewelry, I am drawn to clean lines, simple shapes, color and gemstones.
+These elements — highlighted by intricate twists of fine-gauge gold and silver wire along with shape and color-balance, are a signature element in all of my collections.

-I hope you enjoy these creations just as much as I have enjoyed creating them for you.
+I hope you enjoy my jewelry creations just as much as I have enjoyed searching for their components, bringing them together and creating these timeless pieces for you.